lean-mind/huella-positiva/backend/README.md

 -   [How to start backend and frontend to use backend API](https://airanschez.wordpress.com/2020/06/06/cronicas-del-proyecto-huella-digital-parte-1/)

-# Information for frontend developers
+# Common Information

 The project has different roles:

--   VOLUNTEER: He can see the list of published proposals and join them.
+-   **VOLUNTEER**: He can see the list of published proposals and join them.
--   VOLUNTEER_NOT_CONFIRMED: He can see the list of published proposals.
+-   **VOLUNTEER_NOT_CONFIRMED**: He can see the list of published proposals.
 (He must confirm the email in order to join a proposal)
--   CONTACT_PERSON: He can see the list of published proposals with the volunteers that have joined it.
+-   **CONTACT_PERSON**: He can see the list of published proposals with the volunteers that have joined it.
 He is allowed to create proposals, modify them and request their cancellation.
--   CONTACT_PERSON_NOT_CONFIRMED: He can see the list of published proposals with the volunteers that have joined it.
+-   **CONTACT_PERSON_NOT_CONFIRMED**: He can see the list of published proposals with the volunteers that have joined it.
 He is allowed to create proposals, modify them and request their cancellation.
 (He must confirm the email)
--   REVISER: He can see the list of published proposals with the volunteers.
+-   **REVISER**: He can see the list of published proposals with the volunteers.
 He is allowed to create proposals, review, modify and cancel them.

-## Endpoints for frontend
+## Endpoints

--   Change status volunteer in proposal.
+If you want to use an HTTP client to work with the endpoints in order to keep developing/testing the backend, there is a json collection that you can import.
+You can find it in: ```backend/APIRequests/endpoints_json/Huella_Positiva_postman_collection.json```

+Once it is imported, you can follow the steps below in order to run every endpoint:

+-   CHANGE STATUS VOLUNTEER IN PROPOSAL.
 Endpoint POST http://localhost:8080/api/v1/proposals/changeStatusVolunteerProposal.
     We do not send an email in MVP version, it will be added in future versions.
     This method is POST, don´t forget to use the access token as Bearer Token and use the XSRF-TOKEN, copy and paste in HEADER as X-XSRF-TOKEN.

     Steps to use this endpoint:

         1º.
 Register a contact person.
         2º.
 Login with contact person.
         3º.
 Register ESAL.
         4º.
 Register a proposal.
         5º.
 Register a volunteer.
         6º.
 Login with volunteer.
         7º.
 Join volunteer in the proposal.
         8º.
 Login with contact person.
         9º.
 Use this method.

--   Cancel proposal as reviser.
-Endpoint POST http://localhost:8080/api/v1/proposals/{id}/status/cancel Steps to test in postman:
+-   CANCEL PROPOSAL AS REVISER.
+Endpoint POST http://localhost:8080/api/v1/proposals/{id}/status/cancel

+    Steps to test in postman:

           1ª.
 Register a contact person.
           2ª.
 Login as contact person.
           3ª.
 Register a new ESAL.